tom171296/BlogNet/_drafts/2025-09-01-provenance-and-attestation.md

 - Helps you evaluate **the trustworthiness of what you consume**.
 - Provides a **checklist** to improve how you produce software.

-The SLSA framework defines different tracks and levels per track that defines increasing requirements for software supply chain security.
+The SLSA framework defines different tracks and levels per track that define increasing requirements for software supply chain security.
 This blog post focuses on the **Build** track, specifically the producing artifacts section of the track.
 The entire requirements for this section can be found on the [SLSA website](https://slsa.dev/spec/v1.2/build-requirements).